w0lya/instrumentation-monitoring/README.md

   - turning the request data log table into a paginated grid.
 Use a standard grid component
   - adding logic to batch the UI updates when the frequency of incoming requests is high
   - adding logic to purge the old data and only leave the X most recent records to be loaded (or move to a new 'archive' Db collection in Mongo)
-  - limiting the Max number of allowed connections to socket
+  - limiting the Max number of allowed connections to the socket
-8. Take response codes into consideration when calculating response size stats (only calc for 200 ones).
+8. Take response codes into consideration when calculating response size stats.
+E.g. non-200 responses shouldn't mess up the Min, Max and Average times.
-9. Logging, exception handling...
+9. Logging, exception handling.
 10. Unit and integration tests.
 10. Config merging.
 11. Separate Components in the UI.